iammert/FastGCM/README.md

 ```

 # As a Service
 Create your custom service and extend it GCMListenerService.
-Even if you app is not working, this method is called.
+Even if you app is not running, this method is called.
 ```java
 public class CustomGCMService extends GCMListenerService{